localstack/snowflake-docs/content/en/user-guide/integrations/snow-cli/index.md

 ### Test the connection

-To test the connection to the LocalStack Snowflake emulator, execute the following command:
+To test the connection to the Snowflake emulator, execute the following command:

 {{< command >}}
 $ snow connection test --connection localstack